HKU-BAL/Clair3/README.md

 **Install Clair3 using anaconda step by step:**

 *For using Clair3 on Illumina data, additional installation steps after the following steps are mandatory.
-Please follow this * [guide](docs/quick_demo/illumina_quick_demo.md#step-2-install-boost-graph-library-for-illumina-realignment-process) * for the additional steps.*.
+Please follow this [guide](docs/quick_demo/illumina_quick_demo.md#step-2-install-boost-graph-library-for-illumina-realignment-process) for the additional steps.*

 ```bash
 INPUT_DIR="[YOUR_INPUT_FOLDER]"        # e.g. ./input